Call 0800 Talk Teeth 0800 825 583

 There are a number of adolescent dental care providers (dentists contracted by Te Whatu Ora, Health New Zealand) that provide FREE* dental care for teenagers from Year 9 until their 18th birthday in your community.

-*Free dental care does not include accident-related dental issues (covered under ACC), orthodontic treatment or teeth whitening.
+*Free dental care does not include accident-related dental issues (covered under ACC), specialist dental care services e.g. orthodontic treatment, or teeth whitening.

-Enrolling with one of these dentists means your teenager is entitled to a dental exam every 12 months and basic treatments free of charge.
+Enrolling with one of these dentists means your teenager is entitled to at least one dental exam every 12 months and, if required, additional consultations and basic treatments, free of charge.
+When a teenager is 17 years old they can have their final free dental exam 9 months after their last exam.

 If your teenager has not had a dental exam in the last 12 months, or requires urgent dental care, and they are:

-• Already enrolled with a free adolescent dental care provider, please contact their dentist directly.
-A list of providers and their contact numbers can be found here.
+• already enrolled with a free adolescent dental care provider, please contact their provider directly for an appointment.
+Here is a list of providers and their contact numbers.

 If you require further assistance, please call the Adolescent Oral Health Coordinator on (04) 570 9273 or email Adolescent_Oral_Health@huttvalleydhb.org.nz